 Happy 1st Monday of the year!

 I love getting kitchen gadgets as gifts because #1, I love to cook, and #2, I don’t have to buy it myself.
-Haha.
 But all kitchen gadgets are not created equal in necessity.
 I don’t have a lot of storage or counter space in my kitchen, so, every inch is prime real estate.
 Fortunately for me, my strong desire to declutter tagged along with me to greet the new year.
 So, this new year will be a continuation of my endless journey to declutter my home.
 Does anybody else gets really stressed when the home is cluttered with unused, unnecessary items?
 Because I do.
-And can I just add, why am I still not 100% decluttered by now?!
-Because I am not an island of one!
+And can I just add and ask the Universe, why am I still not 100% decluttered by now?!

 Rule #1 of the New Year: There’s no guilt in taking time off!
 Because it’s either I rest or I’m just not worth having around.
 I took me the rest of the new 2020 week 1 to get back on track!
 I’m skipping the whole new year’s resolution and goals for the blog post this year, and just moving along to a new post: 10 Must-have and 10 Not-so Must-have gadgets for the kitchen to celebrate year ’20, because I’m in a strong decluttering phase right now because the year is so new!
 This is an unsponsored post.